top of page

 Training and Intercultural Experience

 Jenna is from Sydney, Australia, where she trained and completed her registration as a psychologist (this is a six year training and registration program).
-She has lived and worked as a therapist in London, Sydney and Mexico City, where she currently lives with her husband and two children.
+She has lived and worked as a therapist in London, Sydney and Mexico City.

 Approach

 Jenna works in a gentle and highly empathetic way; while also being committed to achieving your goals through focused intervention.
-Jenna is trained in assessment, diagnosis and intervention of mental health disorders and goals are collaboratively identified at the start of treatment.
-Jenna uses Cognitive Behavioural Therapy combined with other evidence-based models and approaches, such as Client-Centred Therapy, Acceptance and Commitment Therapy, Shema Therapy and Attachment Theory.
+Jenna is trained in assessment, diagnosis and intervention of mental health disorders.
+Jenna uses Cognitive Behavioural Therapy combined with other evidence-based models and approaches, such as Client-Centred Therapy, Acceptance and Commitment Therapy, Schema Therapy and Attachment Theory.

 Work with Adults

-Jenna has worked in the social sector for 16 years including 12 years working as a psychologist.
-She has spent many years in private practice as a generalist psychologist, working primarily with expatriates and immigrants.
+Jenna has worked in the social sector for 20 years including 16 years working as a psychologist.
+She has spent many years working primarily with expatriates and immigrants.
 This has provided her with extensive experience working with anxiety, depression, relationship strain, work- or school-related stress, relocation and cultural adjustment.
-She have also trained and worked in depth with trauma, women's rights, youth mental health, and parenting/child behavioural support.
+She has also trained and worked in depth with trauma, women's rights, youth mental health, and parenting/child behavioural support.
 The thread that binds all her work together is that it is almost exclusively with people who are dealing with the challenges while also living in a foreign country.

 Jenna works at a senior level and has previously supervised teams of up to sixty counsellors.
 Jenna's most recent position in Australia was as the Senior Psychologist for headspace, Bondi Junction, a youth mental health service with over 45 clinicians including psychologists, psychiatrists, general practitioners (doctors), exercise physiology and a sexual health clinic.
 Jenna's work spans assessment, therapy and supervision of other allied health professionals (psychologists, counsellors, occupational therapists and speech pathologists working in the mental health sector).
-Jenna currently works with young people who often attend international schools in Mexico City.
+Jenna is a board approved Psychology Supervisor with the Australian Psychological Society.
+Jenna provides clinical supervision to the therapists at Hola Therapy in addition to direct-client work.

 Registrations